Nischalb10/NITK-Sports/README.md

-# NITK Sports Infrastructure Booking Portal
+# NITK Sports Infrastructure Management System

 A web-based platform for booking sports equipment and courts at NITK, featuring real-time availability, role-based access, and a seamless user experience.